Learn which 7 places in New Zealand are the best to visit in winter to see snow on mountains, and in particular on the South Island of New Zealand.

 While you could visit the North Island to see snow on mountains, for example, Mount Taranaki or Mount Ruapehu, you’ll have the greatest choice of places on the South Island of New Zealand.
 And in my opinion, the best places to see snow in winter are located on the South Island.

-This region is known for its Lord of the Rings scenery, but what you should know is that there are several lakes and mountains in and around Hakatere that look gorgeous with snow in winter.
+The region around Hakatere Conservation Park is known for its Lord of the Rings scenery, but what you should know is that there are several lakes and mountains in and around Hakatere that look gorgeous with snow in winter.

 You can follow either Hakatere Potts Road or Hakatere Heron Road to get to lakes – Lake Camp and Lake Heron – to see snow-capped or snow-covered mountains, but please be aware that these roads are gravel roads that are best driven on in a 4WD car.